Ask a doctor about a prescription for APO-GO PEN 10 mg/ml INJECTABLE SOLUTION

 How to prepare the next injection

-(s) Finally, replace the pen cap.
+(s) Finally, put the pen cap back on.

 If you use more APO-go Pen than you should

-Do not stop using APO-go Pen without consulting your doctor first.
+Do not stop using APO-go Pen without consulting your doctor first

-If you have any other questions about using this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions about the use of this medicine, ask your doctor, pharmacist or nurse

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

 Very common (may affect more than 1 in 10 people):